 One Team Official to act as Coach may enter the area designated for each team and must remain in the designated area for the coach (Coach box).

-An agent for each team will be required to represent the team at the targets and to retrieve arrows for the team.
+For the semi-final and final matches an agent for each team will be required to represent the team at the targets and to retrieve arrows for the team.

 APP3.7.9 Athlete Numbers